 Although Yaletown may be the best place to live in terms of location, it is one of the more expensive and already occupied Vancouver neighbourhoods.
-Yaletown is definitely one of the trendiest neighbourhoods to live in, but will cost you a pretty penny to live there.
+Yaletown is definitely one of the trendiest neighbourhoods to live in but will cost you a pretty penny to live there.

 3. Killarney Neighbourhood

 According to Vancouver Magazine, Killarney is an area that still has the opportunity to find a home for families.
 Vancouver is exploding with people, making it hard to find a starter home for many people.
-This neighbourhood is ideal for young families looking to stay integrated in the Vancouver culture, and is an ideal space to start up!
+This neighbourhood is ideal for young families looking to stay integrated into the Vancouver culture, and is an ideal space to start up!

 4. Kitsilano Neighbourhood

 Located conveniently close to Kits Beach (one of the best city beaches in the world according to a number of international travel magazines), Kitsilano is a popular area to live.
 Compared to other neighbourhoods, Kitsilano has a mix of outdoor recreation opportunities as well as a focus on organic foods and healthy living.

 Fairview is a popular area filled with a number of tourist attractions that draw attention to the neighbourhood.
 In particular, this Vancouver neighbourhood has Granville Island.
 Granville Island is a small island located in the middle of the city.
 Described as an urban oasis, this attraction contains plenty of restaurants, stores, cafes, and other small businesses.